rustyio/dasht/README.md

 d.tail("/path/to/my_application.log")
 ```

-## Measures
+## Metrics

 Dasht tries to apply each new log line against a series of user-defined regular expressions.
-When a regular expression matches, the measure is updated based on the measure type..
+When a regular expression matches, Dasht updates the corresponding metric.

-There are a number of pre-defined measure types:
+There are a number of pre-defined metric types:

-+ `gauge` - Set a measure.
++ `gauge` - Set a metric.
-+ `count` - Increment a measure by some amount. (defaults to 1 if no block is provided).
++ `count` - Increment a metric by some amount. (defaults to 1 if no block is provided).
 + `min` - Update the minimum value.
 + `max` - Update the maximum value.
 + `append` - Create a list of values.
 Useful for non-numeric data such as geographic locations.

-Unless otherwise noted, all measure definitions require a block.
+Unless otherwise noted, all metric definitions require a block.
 The block should convert the regular expression match into a value.
-Measures should be kept as simple and compact as possible to keep memory requirements low.
+Metrics should be kept as simple and compact as possible to keep memory requirements low.
+(Dasht uses an extremely simple structure to store time-series data.
+It doesn't go to great lengths to be especially resource efficient.)

 Some examples: